KRSNA-BLR/ecommerce-starter-kit/README.md

 - A simple database file for testing purposes.

 ### **Why Use This Kit?**
-- To jumpstart your e-commerce application development.
+- To speed up the development of your e-commerce application.
 - To learn and experiment with a modular project structure.
 - To collaborate with others using clear guidelines and examples.

 ---

 ## **Features**
-- **Frontend**: A responsive HTML template for a storefront.
+- **Frontend**: A responsive HTML template for a store.
 - **Backend**: A basic Node.js server with RESTful endpoints.
 - **Database**: A simple JSON-based database for testing purposes.
 - **Documentation**: Clear instructions and examples for setup and customization.